-Erin Purcell is an assistant professor in the Department of Biomedical Engineering where she leads the Regenerative Electrode Interface Lab.
+Erin Purcell is an associate professor in the Department of Biomedical Engineering where she leads the Regenerative Electrode Interface Lab.

 Her research is focused on improving the integration of electrodes implanted in the brain with the cells they interface.
 These devices are used in research settings to understand brain function and in the clinic to treat neurological disorders.